ConductorOne/terraform-provider-conductorone/docs/resources/risk_level.md

 Risk Level Resource

-This resource allows you to create a new risk level attribute.
+This resource allows you to create a new Risk Level attribute.
-When creating a risk level attribute you must provide a value.
-The value property is the name of the risk level attribute.
+When creating a Risk Level attribute you must provide a value.
+The value property is the name of the Risk Level attribute.
 This is the only property that can be set.

 ## Example Usage